naveenbalaraju/MACULAR-DEGENERATION--A-PILOT-STUDY/README.md

 1. Implemented Principal component analyis and t-Distributed Stochastic Neighbor Embedding dimentionality reduction techniques and visualized the data.
 2. Performed K-means and Hierarchial clustering to findout the natural clusters in the data.
-3. Built a Random forest classifier to forecast the Age of the patients.
+3. Built a Random forest classifier to forecast Age of the patients.